go-infinity/site/content/posts/go-concurrency/locks/index.md

 sys     0m0.205s
 {{< /codeWide >}}

-We can definitely do better than this by splitting the work across multiple goroutines.
+My machine is multicore and I know I can definitely do better than this by splitting the work across multiple goroutines.
 Let try to improve the above implementation by using the `Go` concurrency.
 Before starting with the actual code, Lets decide how the goroutines are going to write to the common response slice.
 This is where our journey on goroutines synchronization will start.
 Remember the famous `Go` proverb.
 > Don't communicate by sharing memory; share memory by communicating

 We will first start with what's not advised and will see if there are any drawbacks.